saitammineedi19/GVSU-CIS641-TEAM-GDMS/docs/software_requirements_specification_final.md

 - To understand the different demands and skill levels of users, do a thorough assessment.
 - Determine which specific components of the inventory management system require advanced training.
 ### Personalized Training Materials:
--Provide individualized training materials that are appropriate for various user roles.
+- Provide individualized training materials that are appropriate for various user roles.
--To suit varying learning styles, combine interactive workshops, online tutorials, and thorough documentation.
+- To suit varying learning styles, combine interactive workshops, online tutorials, and thorough documentation.
 ### Gradual Training Method:
--Use a step-by-step training approach, starting with basic features and working your way up to more complex ones.
+- Use a step-by-step training approach, starting with basic features and working our way up to more complex ones.
--Provide a smooth process of learning so that people can become used to the technology gradually.
+- Provide a smooth process of learning so that people can become used to the technology gradually.
 ### Interesting Practical Exercises:
--Organize practical workshops that allow users to interact directly with the Inventory Management System.
+- Organize practical workshops that allow users to interact directly with the Inventory Management System.
--Establish a learning environment in which students can apply concepts from theory to real-world situations.
+- Establish a learning environment in which students can apply concepts from theory to real-world situations.
 ### Dedicated Assistance and Input Mechanism:
--During training, create a dedicated support staff to address user inquiries quickly.
+- During training, create a dedicated support staff to address user inquiries quickly.
--Encourage users to submit their thoughts and incorporate modifications into the training program to create a continuous feedback loop.
+- Encourage users to submit their thoughts and incorporate modifications into the training program to create a continuous feedback loop.
 ## Integration within Ecosystem/Software
 ### Compatibility Evaluation:
--Examine the customer's present infrastructure and software in great detail.
+- Examine the customer's present infrastructure and software in great detail.
--Determine whether there are any compatibility or conflicting issues.
+- Determine whether there are any compatibility or conflicting issues.
 ### Personalization and Setup:
--Provide options for customization so that the Inventory Management System can be integrated with current processes.
+- Provide options for customization so that the Inventory Management System can be integrated with current processes.
--Give instructions on how to configure the system to satisfy particular requirements.
+- Give instructions on how to configure the system to satisfy particular requirements.
 ### Integrity Checking:
--Before doing the full deployment, thoroughly verify the integration for smoothness.
+- Before doing the full deployment, thoroughly verify the integration for smoothness.
--Work closely with the customer's IT staff to resolve any issues arising from integration.
+- Work closely with the customer's IT staff to resolve any issues arising from integration.
 ### Data and API Collaboration:
--Check to see if the system's APIs follow accepted industry practices.
+- Check to see if the system's APIs follow accepted industry practices.
--Utilize methods that guarantee a seamless transition to address worries about data migration.
+- Utilize methods that guarantee a seamless transition to address worries about data migration.
 ### Trial Implementation:
--Start a test initiative with a targeted user group to identify and resolve integration issues.
+- Start a test initiative with a targeted user group to identify and resolve integration issues.
--Gather input to improve and streamline the integration procedure.
+- Gather input to improve and streamline the integration procedure.
 ## Issue Resolution Plan
 ### Centralized Issue Reporting:
--Provide a centralized mechanism where people can report problems.
+- Provide a centralized mechanism where people can report problems.
--Sort and rank reported problems based on how serious they are.
+- Sort and rank reported problems based on how serious they are.
 ### Quick Reaction Group:
--Assemble a dedicated group to handle critical issues as soon as possible.
+- Assemble a dedicated group to handle critical issues as soon as possible.
--Establish targets for response times for various kinds of problems.
+- Establish targets for response times for various kinds of problems.
 ### Frequent Patch Releases & Updates:
--Organize planned patches and updates to fix found problems.
+- Organize planned patches and updates to fix found problems.
--Provide thorough release notes and notify users of any changes.
+- Provide thorough release notes and notify users of any changes.
 ### Mechanism for User Feedback:
--Encourage users to provide comments on their experiences.
+- Encourage users to provide comments on their experiences.
--Make use of user feedback for ongoing improvement and problem-solving.
+- Make use of user feedback for ongoing improvement and problem-solving.
 ### Constant Observation:
--Establish a mechanism for continuous system performance monitoring.
+- Establish a mechanism for continuous system performance monitoring.
--Before they have an effect on users, proactively identify and resolve possible problems.
+- Before they have an effect on users, proactively identify and resolve possible problems.